-Regulator will work to reduce barriers to community based servicesPosted: Thursday 12 January 2017 at 12:02
+Regulator will work to reduce barriers to community based servicesPosted: Thursday 12 January 2017

 The General Optical Council (GOC), the UK regulator for opticians, has committed to working with the optical sector to reduce the barriers to the provision of community based eye care services.